crystalbinod/Crystal_AppChallenge/README.md

 # Starter Template with React Navigation
+# checking a checking account where I can create new checking accounts and edit  name and be able to
 This is a minimal starter template for React Native apps using Expo and React Navigation.

 It includes the following: